 1. Means to frighten, intimidate, or harass you OR

 RCW 9A.46.110.
-If this describes your situation, call the cops.
+If this describes your situation, call the police.

-Stalking can also mean cyberstalking.
-Washington defines this term at RCW 9.61.260.
+Stalking can also mean cyberstalking (stalking you online).
+RCW 9.61.260.

-If you are party to a family law case and need to file this motion, our packet Getting a Court Order for the Surrender of Weapons: Family Law Cases has forms and instructions.
+Getting a Court Order for the Surrender of Weapons: Family Law Cases has forms and instructions.

-Call the cops if:
+Call the police if

-You have been hit or hurt
+Someone has hit or hurt you

-You have been physically or sexually assaulted
+Someone has physically or sexually assaulted you

-Your property has been damaged or destroyed
+Someone has damaged or destroyed you property

-You have been threatened with a weapon
+Someone has threatened you with a weapon

 Someone is stalking you